How to contribute to the Go language

 5. Fix a typo

-Go spec in the VS Code
+Go spec in VS Code

-Go spec in the VS Code
+Go spec in VS Code

 $ git add . && git codereview change spec-fix-typo